 About Brightwater Homes

 Brightwater Homes is one of the homegrown firms that have greatly contributed to the Atlanta community through active local involvement and efficient business practices.
 Charlie Bostwick, the firm’s founder, has extensive experience in architecture, neighborhood planning, and homebuilding.
 Bostwick is also the current president of the Greater Atlanta Home Builders Association, is a Certified Professional Home Builder, and an experienced Trustee of the Atlanta International School as chair of the Building and Grounds Committee.
 This expertise allowed Bostwick to build a company that can take on a comprehensive design-build operation while providing full architectural design services.
-While his firm is known for completing a number of high-end residential homes in the city, Bostwick is also a local role model.
+While his firm is known for completing a number of high-end residential homes in Atlanta, Bluffton and Charleston, Bostwick is also a local role model.
 He is a volunteer for the Chattahoochee Nature Center, the Etowah River Habitat Conservation Plan, and the Georgia Native Plant Society.
 He also helped write the Cherokee County Conservation Zoning Ordinance.
 In the past, he served on the board of an Atlanta Habitat for Humanity Affiliate.

 Brightwater Homes received the 2016 Residential Design Award of Honor for a single-family traditional design, the Yonson Residence located in Milton.
 The home was designed to combine the elements of the region’s farmhouse style, with a more modern interior aesthetic.
 Occupying 4,652 square feet, the house features a traditional front porch with cedar siding.
 Its layout features a round and spacious interior that generates strong energy flow across its rooms through multi-rowed glass doors that opens into a private courtyard.
 The most noticeable elements of its interiors include reclaimed beams, concrete plaster, and metal fixtures.
 These complete the residence’s combined rustic, industrial, and modern styles.
 Another project built in Peachtree was a custom home designed for a family of four.
 The architecture features paneled walls and ceilings, hardwood floors with wide planks, a spacious kitchen and cozy, open-air back porch with fireplace and seating.